AtangfMokamogo/korria-cms/README.md

 **To Use Korria either familiarity with REST API CLIENTS like Postman is beneficial but not really a stringent requirement**

-Users who are unfamiliar with Postman will can access the swagger-ui docs page using:
+Users who are unfamiliar with Postman can access the interactive swagger-ui docs page using:

 ```javascript
 http:localhost:8080/api-docs